Paola Antonietti: Recognition

 As a student, Antonietti won the S. Cinquini and M. Cinquini Cibrario Prize of the University of Pavia.

 In 2008, the Italian Society for Industrial Applications of Mathematics (SIMAI) gave her their F. Saleri prize, and she was the winner of the 2015 SIMAI prize.

 In 2020, the European Community on Computational Methods in Applied Sciences (ECCOMAS) gave her their Jacques-Louis Lions award.

+She is the recipient of the “NEMESIS” ERC SYNERGY grant 2023.